stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/super-administration/global-parameters-management.md

 # Global parameters management

-Global parameters will apply for every groups.
-Each groups can then add their own [parameters](/laboratory-information-management-system/dashboard-parameters.html#create-parameter) in their `Dashboard`.
+Global parameters will apply for every teams.
+Each teams can then add their own [parameters](/laboratory-information-management-system/dashboard-parameters.html#create-parameter) in their `Dashboard`.

 ## Add global parameter
 From `Homepage`: